 There’s a lot of factors that go into it.
 So don’t be scared too much.
 But just realize you may have to do that.
 And I just did it with three clients and it worked.

-It’s going to vary between the market and everything else.
-First thing I do is I have, I’ll give you example the client.
-He was looking around, let’s say million dollars help here in Foster City and Redwood City in Northern California in the mid peninsula.
-So we were getting frustrated, same things I’ve been talking about getting over bid, etc, etc. We finally figured something out.
+it’s going to vary between the market and everything else.
+The first thing I do is I have, I’ll give you example the client.
+He was looking around, let’s say million dollars help here in Foster City and Redwood City in Northern California in the mid-peninsula.
+So we were getting frustrated, some things I’ve been talking about getting overbid, etc, etc. We finally figured something out.
 Let’s look at everything on the market for at least 30 days at this point.
 Because but hadn’t sold them 30 there’s something wrong.
-A mostly they’re extremely overpriced.
-And usually there’s a combination of there’s something wrong with the place in addition to it being overpriced.
-So we found one of this.
-It was a townhouse that the back yard face the street that you think would be busy.
+Mostly they’re extremely overpriced.
+And usually, there’s a combination of there’s something wrong with the place in addition to it being overpriced.
+So we found one of these.
+It was a townhouse that the backyard faces the street that you think would be busy.
 But we actually figured this out.
 It’s a corporate area near where Cisco’s headquarters is.
 And it’s only busy.
-You know, at nine ish and five ish.
-And this people are going slow anyway.
+You know, at nine-ish and five-ish.
+And these people are going slow anyway.
 So we went there two different times.
 We listen, we made sure.
 And he was fine with it.
 It was a townhouse. nothing too exciting, and we got it for about I think $75,000 less than what they were asking.
 We went in thinking, yeah, we’re not kidding, get this, but we did it and we got it.
 So and it closed.
 So the idea is that you got to look at stuff that may not appeal to you or may not appeal to most people.
 And that’s the key.
 Got to get a little creative.
-My favorite thing in real estate.
+My favorite thing is real estate.
 And I quote me all the time on this.
 There’s nothing a sledgehammer and money can’t solve.
 Okay, very simple.
-So if you go into houses laid out stupid you can ask any of my buyer clients when I go with into a house and we go into an older house and the first thing I say is take this wall down.
+So if you go into houses laid out stupid you can ask any of my buyer clients when I go with into a house and we go into an older house and the first thing I say is to take this wall down.
 Why did they put this wall up?
-I mean, there’s walls that just show up for no reason.
-So get that sledgehammer out get the engineer to make sure it’s structurally sound first, but it can be done so get a little creative it might have been an ugly layout house but go in there and knock some walls down you got yourself a flow it’s just gonna depend house by house.
+I mean, there are walls that just show up for no reason.
+So get that sledgehammer out and get the engineer to make sure it’s structurally sound first, but it can be done so get a little creative it might have been an ugly layout house but go in there and knock some walls down you got yourself a flow it’s just gonna depend on the house by house.
 So look at the stuff that’s on the market and isn’t selling you know if you think you have a twinkling of offering something on it, go ahead go for it.
-It’s crazy out there but you never know what somebody is also going to be motivated by
+It’s crazy out there but you never know what somebody is also going to be motivated by.